Institute Peak

 The West Tongue of the West Gulkana Glacier (foreground), Institute’s West Ridge (background)

 I did a fair amount of photographic research of Institute’s west ridge after my initial attempt on Sunday.
 I like to have a feel for the shape of the mountain as I ascend.
 The ridge can be roughly divided in two, with an obvious false summit and col at the midpoint.
-The first third of the mountain involves about 5 “swoops”, where the snow steepens exponentially as one climbs up it, only to break horizontally until once again building up to the next swoop.
-After the first third, there’s a bit of a traverse to a rime formation that must be surmounted, followed by 3 more swoops.
+The first third of the mountain involves about 5 “swoops”, where the snow steepens exponentially as one climbs up it, only to break horizontally until once again steepening up to the next swoop.
+After the first third of the ridge, there’s a bit of a traverse to a rime formation that must be surmounted, followed by 3 more swoops.
 The second half of the mountain is mostly a traverse, with some steeper rime bumps to climb, but surprisingly less-challenging than the first half of the ridge.

 I begun climbing the ridge as I had done previously: by staying out of the bootpack.
 The skintrack was wonderful to follow, but kicking steps is an entirely different matter.
 The virgin snow was surprisingly solid, with a very hard layer 6”-8” down and crusty-rimed snow on top.
 Great for bootpackin’!
 As I ascended the first swoop, I found it necessary to traverse a bit to the right and climb the mostly-filled bootpack.
 I had tried climbing the bootpack already, but the snow that had filled it kept breaking off below my feet, making it unclimbable and overhanging, nearly impossible to kick steps.
 The next 4 swoops went by in a similar fashion, sometimes making use of the bootpack but usually stomping my own path.